Victor-Pavageau/AuPoSoNe/README.md

 **Maintenance**: This project is actively maintained.

 **Future updates**: Versions v1 through v4 are included in the development roadmap and are planned for continuous deployment and delivery from July 2025 through February 2027.
-The current version is v1, with its final release planned for October 2025.
+The current version is v2, with its final release planned for February 2026.